We have a legal duty to identify children missing education (CME) and to make sure they return to education where possible.

 - living in temporary accommodation or are homeless

-- are highly mobile ie Gypsy, Roma and Traveller families or Service families
+- are highly mobile, such as Gypsy, Roma and Traveller families or services families

 - under the supervision of the youth justice system

 - at risk of ‘honour’ based violence including forced marriage